Data Quality in Healthcare: Role, Importance & Considerations for 2025

 These hypothetical examples illustrate the importance of data quality in various aspects of healthcare, emphasizing the need for healthcare organizations to invest in data quality management to achieve better patient outcomes, operational efficiency, and compliance.

-How to ensure data quality in healthcare?
-10 Steps to follow #
+How can you ensure data quality in healthcare?
+10 steps to follow #

 Improving data quality in the healthcare industry involves a systematic approach that encompasses people, processes, and technology.
 Here are some steps to help you improve your organization’s data quality:

-5. Invest in data quality tools and technologies
+- Invest in metadata-led data quality tools and technologies

 1. Establish a data governance framework #